hmisonne/ReactNative_GroceryApp/README.md

 - Retrieve and process data from API call
 - Use of Redux : Reducer, Action, Store

-It is currently only able to run on Android devices and Android emulators.
+/!\ It can only be run on Android devices and Android emulators. /!\

 ## Screens